Aged Care Financing Authority

 Report to the Government on Funding and Financing of the Aged Care Sector

 ACFA presented its inaugural Report on the Funding and Financing of the Aged Care Sector to the former Government in June 2013.
-For information, see:

 - Report on the residential aged care sector.

-For more information please email ACFA.Secretariat
+For more information please email: ACFA.Secretariat (link sends e-mail)

 Further past advice given by the Aged Care Financing Authority is available.